 Final Thoughts on Dog Friendly Hikes During Winter

-We hope this guide was a helpful starting point for planning your invigorating winter hike with Fido.
+We trust that you found this guide on dog-friendly winter hikes helpful.
 As a final note, we’d like to emphasize that careful preparation is crucial to having an enjoyable and safe winter hike with a dog.
+We cover more helpful tips in this article: Safety Tips for Hiking With a Dog - Winter Edition.

-We also encourage every pet parent to have their dog’s health assessed by a local veterinarian before going on a hike.
-For pet parents in Denver, we’re here for you!
-Sploot Veterinary Care is a trusted provider of primary and urgent care for dogs/cats in Denver.
+Sploot Veterinary Care is a trusted provider of primary and urgent care for dogs and cats.
 Our veterinarians can assess if your dog is physically able to hike while also giving tailor-fit recommendations for hiking preparation.